-Intel unveiled Project Athena at CES earlier this year, and now, at a Computex 2019 event, the company is revealing a lot more about what to expect from this initiative.
+Intel unveiled Project Athena at CES earlier this year, and has now told us a lot more about what to expect from this initiative.
 And, from what we can tell, it sounds like what Intel did with "Ultrabooks" eight years ago - or at least we hope so.

 What is Project Athena?

 Project Athena, at its purest form, is basically a set of standards that Intel wants for laptops.
 Intel said its engineers will work with companies like HP, Dell, and many more to create laptops that meets its standards.
 It'll even test them before they can become Project Athena-certified.